 The Main objective of the Decentralized Cooperation Programme (DCP) is to develop and strengthen the capacity of government authorities and civil society leaders to advance sustainable development and decentralization by offering a variety of training and networking opportunities.

-DCP delivers most of its training through its CIFAL Global Network of 16 training centres located in Africa, Asia, Australia, Europe, the Americas and the Caribbean, and through the Port Harcourt Project Office in Nigeria, and the Human Mobility Programme in New York.
+DCP delivers most of its training through its CIFAL Global Network of 15 training centres located in Africa, Asia, Australia, Europe, and the Americas, and through the Port Harcourt Project Office in Nigeria, and the Human Mobility Programme in New York.

 In 2015 DCP trained more than 10,000 beneficiaries from over 70 countries.
 The programme’s targeted beneficiaries are key decision makers in developing countries, including:

 - Public officials from national, sub-national and local governments

 DCP draws from substantial experience in perfecting appropriate capacity development activities to meet the needs and learning priorities of diverse beneficiaries.
 We offer the following training services:

 Face-to-Face Training - DCP specializes in designing, organizing and conducting face-to-face workshops, conferences, knowledge fairs and short courses to develop capacities in sustainable development related areas.